If you want to reach financial independence and/or retire early (FIRE) within the next five to ten years, should you invest in real estate or stocks?

 Less important than whether you invest in real estate vs. stocks is your savings rate.
 If you can live on half your income, or even less, you can reach financial independence quickly.

 The trick to reaching FIRE is trimming your expenses, and pumping every penny you can into investments.
 Real estate investments, stock investments, private notes, bonds; just start building an investment portfolio.
+Check out our free FIRE calculator to play around with different numbers.

 You’ll learn as you go, but there’s no getting back lost time!